-The first set of rules called Configuration Rules targets the base station itself.
-Rules in this category are meant to check parameters that concern the BTS for integrity and configuration mistakes that could have been made by an IMSI catcher operator.
-An overview of which Configuration Rules are currently implemented inside the ICDS is given in Table 3.3.
+The first set of rules, called Configuration Rules, targets the base station itself.
+Rules in this category are meant to check parameters of a single BTS for integrity and configuration mistakes that could have been made by an IMSI catcher operator.
+An overview of the Configuration Rules that are currently implemented inside the ICDS is given in Table 3.3.